Last Updated on November 9, 2024

 4) The Right Storage

 Tires should be stored in a cool, dry, and clean environment to prevent damage.
 Avoid areas with extreme temperature fluctuations, like garages exposed to extreme heat, cold, or areas with high humidity.
 The ideal location would be a basement or climate-controlled storage unit.
 You should avoid direct sunlight or outdoor storage since UV rays can break down the rubber compounds in tires, and outdoor storage exposes tires to harmful elements like rain, humidity, and temperature swings.
-Additionally, keep tires away from ozone-generating devices like furnaces, electric motors, and away from chemicals (like oils, solvents, and fuels) which will accelerate rubber degradation.
+Additionally, tires should be kept away from ozone-generating devices like furnaces and electric motors and away from chemicals (like oils, solvents, and fuels), which will accelerate rubber degradation.
 Even chemical fumes can have detrimental effects on the rubber over time.

 5) Cover Your Tires